Volume-Control Model: Basic principles

-Another mechanism of control is information personalization.
+The second mechanism of control is information personalization.
 This is often achieved by tailoring information to the specific needs of each unique user, or groups of users, based on their demographic profile and tastes, their search history and website visits, and the information they produce, including web activity and mouse movement.

 Applications

 According to Scott Galloway, the Big Four tech companies (Google, Meta, Amazon and Apple) have translated information to economic power by securing their exclusive access to a great volume of information and people.
 Their strategy was offering both popular and customized information to a growing number of users.

 This model is being used to explain the bias of Google Images search, in which the vast majority of results to the query "beauty" present mainly white young females.
 While the unique search query "beauty" enables personalization of images, all of them are ultimately homogeneous and similar to each other.

 Taken from beauty industry company websites and fashion magazines, they represent the mainstream perception of beauty as a product.
 The trade-off between popularization and personalization techniques in the practice of large corporations such Netflix or Meta (with its Instagram platform) can similarly explain the seemingly different but largely homogeneous content they produce.

+Another study that applied the Volume-Control Model examined user engagement on Twitter.
+It measured the personalization strategies using singular pronouns such as "I", "you", "he" and "she", compared to popularization strategies using plural pronouns such as "we" and "they".
+It was found that retweets are more likely to use popularization strategies as users address larger audiences with the plural pronoun "we".
+Replies, on the other hand, are more likely to use personalization strategies as users address individuals using singular pronouns.